PepperTeasdale/Spamless/README.md

 Implementation Timeline
 -----------------------
-### Phase One- Authentication, User/ Restaurant Models Address CRUD (2 days)
+### Phase One- Authentication, User/ Restaurant Models CRUD (2 days)
 In phase one, I will start with creating the User model with authentication.
 I will be using devise so that I can later use OmniAuth if there is time.
 I will create the landing page, with a navbar that links to the sign up/ in modal.
-From there, I will create the address model/ api to perform CRUD operations on addresses.
 Then, I will create the restaurant model and associated JSON api.

 [Details][phase-one]